All Products

 • If the value of network is public, the backup vault accesses the OSS bucket over the Internet.
 If the backup vault accesses the OSS bucket over the Internet and the error message indicates a timeout, check whether the cluster can access the Internet.
 For more information, see Enable an existing ACK cluster to access the Internet.

-In the following scenarios, the backup vault must access the OSS bucket over the Internet:
+The backup vault must access the OSS bucket over the public network in the following scenarios:

 • The cluster and the OSS bucket are deployed in different regions.